JavierParada/hugo-documentation-theme/content/docs/chapter4/ETH.md

 The Ethiopia Socioeconomic Survey (ESS) 2018/19 also asked households with electricity about their monthly payments: nationally, about 79 percent pay less than 100 Birr (less than US$3) per month.
 Households were also asked about any outages in electricity in the 7 days before the survey.
 About 98 percent reported at least one disruption, with disruptions about equal in rural and urban areas.

-With this data they calculate these rates:
+The World Bank's Global Electrification Database compiles nationally representative household survey data (such as the Ethiopia Socioeconomic Survey (ESS) 2018/19 and other LSMS, MTF, DHS, and census data).
+This collection of approximately 1,282 surveys from 139 countries allows the calculation of regional and global electricity access rates:

 <div class="flourish-embed flourish-chart" data-src="visualisation/9287795"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-According to this measure of access to electricity, the number of people lacking access to electricity worldwide has decreased to 732 million driven mostly by South Asia.
+According to these electricity access rates, the number of people lacking access to electricity worldwide has decreased to 732 million driven mostly by South Asia.
 Sub-Saharan Africa has seen an increase.
 In 2020, 4 out of 5 people who lack access to electricity live in Sub-Saharan Africa.

 <img src="/ETH/without.png" alt="demo" class="img-responsive" title="Population lacking access to electricity">

 Substantial progress has been made toward developing and piloting a new methodology known as the Multi-Tier Framework for Measuring Energy Access which can capture the broader dimensions of service quality and goes beyond a simple yes/no measure of energy access to a more refined approach that recognizes different levels of energy access.

 ## The Multi-Tier Framework (MTF)